United States forms

 - Ensure all sections are complete and include your signature.

-- Submit the form with all required evidence attached.
+- Submit the DS-160 form with the necessary evidence.

 - Verify passport details for accuracy before submission.